Mohammed-Azam237/SkillNest/README.md

 - Thanks to all contributors and the open-source community
 - Inspiration from leading EdTech platforms
-- Special thanks to the MERN stack community
+- Special thanks to the MERN stack community and Love Babbar Sir

 ---